Jesse English: Washington Nationals

 English pitched well in April, accumulating a 3.86 ERA, and holding left-handed hitters to a .188 batting average.
 But injuries to position players forced the Nationals to call up position players, and so he was optioned to Triple-A Syracuse at the end of the month.

 Cleveland Indians

 English signed a minor league contract with the Cleveland Indians on March 24, 2011.
-He was subsequently assigned to the Short-Season-A Mahoning Valley Scrappers.
-English was released on June 3, 2011, prior to the start of the Scrappers' season.
+He was subsequently assigned to the Low-A Mahoning Valley Scrappers.
+English was released on June 3, prior to the start of the Scrappers' season.